We're there when you need us.

-With over 30 years’ of experience in Emergency Medical Services (EMS), the most up-to-date fleet and equipment, the best qualified personnel, and medical bases in all our countries of operation, Babcock is trusted by clients, including international, national and regional government bodies and charity organisations, to deliver these vital services.
-We ran over 62,000 EMS missions in 2016 and are the only operator in Spain, Italy and Portugal to run medical bases which are in operation on a 24-hour basis.
+With over 35 years’ of experience in aerial emergency medical services (EMS), the most up-to-date fleet and equipment, the best qualified personnel, and medical bases in all our countries of operation, Babcock is trusted by its customers, including national and regional government bodies and charity organisations, to deliver these vital services.
+On average, we perform over 73,000 EMS missions each year and are the only operator in Spain, Italy and Portugal to run medical bases which are in operation 24/7.

 Our emergency medical aircraft act as mobile intensive care units with a reaction and mobility capacity that enables them to reach inaccessible locations and deliver complex rescues in record time.
 Our EMS operations span Australia, Finland, France, Italy, Norway, Portugal, Spain, Sweden and the United Kingdom and we employ over 1,000 specialist medical professionals in total.
 Along with the flight crew, our medical staff play a crucial role in patient safety; they are able to provide initial care at the site of the accident, provide in-flight medical care and brief the doctors who will provide ongoing treatment once we deliver the patient to hospital.

 Babcock’s fleet of medical helicopters and aircraft travel quickly and safely to attend accidents and provide emergency transport between hospitals.
 We are proud of our role in such a vital service.
 By reducing the response time, we not only save lives, but minimise the long-term effects of injuries.

 Our aerial emergency medical operations at a glance:

 - 73,000 EMS missions last year

 Experts in managing EMS operations: meet Jean-Jacques Malapelle, Base Manager

 Operational insight: our EMS centre of excellence in Como, Italy